MY STORY

 閃電傳真機

 I believe Korean was my first language because my parents always spoke to me in Korean, and they read me books in Korean, and most of the media that they introduced me to were Korean.
 (Back then we had a Korean import store, and we were able to rent VHS tapes that had illegal recordings of Korean TV shows.)
 This was how I was able to keep in touch with Korean culture, and also connect with my parents.
 Cantonese was probably my second language in terms of order, and then English.
-English is now my official first language, because my reading and writing skills with Korean is so poor, and I can't even read Chinese.
+English is now my official first language because of my educational background in terms of experience and time.
+My reading and writing skills with Korean is quite poor, and I can't even read or write Chinese.
+Thank god that I can at least speak some Cantonese.

 Growing up in Hong Kong: Video Rental Stores

 Back then we didn't have the internet so most of our entertainment was accessed through the television.
 Information was not as wide spread so we were stuck with what we knew, but it was interesting even with these limitations because we knew everyone who lived in Hong Kong watched the same thing, or at least were familiar with it.
-I remember when one day 2 or 3 extra channels were added to our TV broadcast, and through it we were able to watch more imported popular American shows that were trending during that period.
+I remember when one day 2 or 3 extra channels were added to our TV broadcast, and through it we were able to watch more imported, popular American shows that were trending during that period.
 I think it was also a period when cable TV was starting to gain popularity.
-We never had cable TV but I remember wanting it, and then I remember trying to convince my parents to apply for it.
+My family never had cable TV but I remember wanting it, and then I remember trying to convince my parents to apply for it.
 I was mainly interested in it for the cartoons.
+Cable TV back then was like the equivalent of Netflix today.

 Growing up in Hong Kong: Magazine Stalls